Linear Time Subsequence and Supersequence Regex Matching: Introduction

 \section{Introduction}

 Regular expressions (also called regex) were first introduced by Kleene in 1956~\cite{Kleene1956} as a theoretical concept and quickly found their way into practice with the classical construction by Thompson~\cite{Thompson1968}.
 Nowadays, they are a standard tool for text processing and data retrieval tasks, and they constitute computational primitives in virtually all modern programming languages (see the standard textbook~\cite{Friedl2006}).
-The most important problem about regular expressions is their \emph{matching problem}, i.\,e., checking whether a given regular expression $r$ matches a given string $w$.
+The most important problem about regular expressions is their \emph{matching problem}, i.e., checking whether a given regular expression $r$ matches a given string $w$.
 One of the two main algorithmic approaches to this problem is still Thompson's original construction: transform $r$ into a nondeterministic finite automaton with $\eword$-transitions (or $\eword$NFA) $A$ in linear time, and then simulate $A$ on $w$ in time $O(|w|\cdot |A|)$.
-(The other approach is to transform $r$ into a deterministic finite automaton or DFA.)
+(The other approach is to transform $r$ into a deterministic finite automaton or DFA, whose size is generally exponential in~$r$.)

-In addition to their well-known applications as text analysis tools, regular expressions are also used in many different areas and are at the core of several data management principles: graph databases~\cite{AnglesEtAl2017}, information extraction~\cite{FaginEtAl2015}, complex event processing~\cite{GrezEtAl2021}, network monitoring~\cite{LiuNorige2019}, financial fraud detection~\cite{SnyderKanich2015}, infrastructure security~\cite{KumarEtAl2007}, etc. They have also recently gained new interest in the field of fine-grained complexity, where it has been shown that the long-standing quadratic upper bound of $O(|w|\cdot |r|)$ for matching cannot be improved to truly subquadratic complexity of $O((|w|\cdot |r|)^{1 - \epsilon})$ unless the \emph{strong exponential time hypothesis} (SETH) fails: see~\cite{backurs2016regular, BringmannEtAl2024}.
-In particular, the following question has been investigated~\cite{backurs2016regular}: For which classes of regex can the upper bound be improved, ideally to linear time $O(|w| + |r|)$, and for which classes is this impossible (assuming SETH).
+In addition to their well-known applications as text analysis tools, regular expressions are also used in many different areas and are at the core of several data management principles: graph databases~\cite{AnglesEtAl2017}, information extraction~\cite{FaginEtAl2015}, complex event processing~\cite{GrezEtAl2021}, network monitoring~\cite{LiuNorige2019}, financial fraud detection~\cite{SnyderKanich2015}, infrastructure security~\cite{KumarEtAl2007}, etc. The problem of regular expression matching (and the strongly related problem of NFA acceptance) is also one of the base problems investigated in fine-grained complexity~\cite{backurs2016regular, BringmannEtAl2024, BringmannEtAl2017}.
+A classical result in this area is that the long-standing quadratic upper bound of $O(|w|\cdot |r|)$ for matching is optimal in the sense that it cannot be improved to truly subquadratic complexity of $O((|w|\cdot |r|)^{1 - \epsilon})$ unless the \emph{strong exponential time hypothesis} (SETH) fails: see~\cite{backurs2016regular}.\footnote{Note that a running time $O(m \cdot n)$ for input sizes $m$ and $n$ is also called \emph{rectangular} in the literature to distinguish from a quadratic running time of the form $O(n^2)$.
+In this paper, we use nevertheless the term \emph{quadratic} for running time $O(m \cdot n)$ and \emph{subquadratic} for running time $O((m \cdot n)^{1-\epsilon})$.}